Helmut Dähne: Off-road contests

-He entered off-road contests from 1965 to 1971, starting road racing in 1968 with a hillclimbing win at Sudelfeld in the Bavarian Alps.
-From 1972 to 1986 he started 23 events at the Isle of Man Tourist Trophy.
+Dähne entered off-road contests from 1965 to 1971, starting road racing in 1968 with a hillclimbing win at Sudelfeld in the Bavarian Alps.
+From 1972 to 1986, he started 23 events at the Isle of Man Tourist Trophy.
 In 1976, he and partner Hans-Otto Butenuth were the fastest finisher in the Production TT with a 900cc BMW R 90 S. Being one of the few non-British riders who could keep up with the locals, Dähne came second twice, in 1986, and in 1984 by only 2 seconds.

 German Seriensport

-He entered in the German "Seriensport" championship, a series of contests for road legal machinery, where he could test and showcase the products of his employers.
+Dähne entered in the German "Seriensport" championship, a series of contests for road legal machinery, where he could test and showcase the products of his employers.
 In 1973 he won the first of these Rally German Championships in the 1000cc class, 15 in total, the last in 1993.
 The 1000 km Hockenheimring, an Easter Saturday event for a team of two riders doing a long-distance reliability run concluded with a timed raced, was won by Dähne and his partners 18 times in 26 entries, the last success coming in 2001.
 Dähne also entered more competitive series, like the Endurance world championship series, in which he finished 3rd in 1980, riding a Honda privately tuned by Eckert.
 In the 8 Hour race at the Nürburgring, then still 22.8 km long, he and partner Alois Tost finished second behind a factory-entered Honda RCB.

 The last Grand Prix races on the long and dangerous circuits took place in 1976 at the Isle of Man, and in 1980 at the Nürburgring.
 The German track was shortened from 22.8 to 20.8 km in 1983, and the modern 4.5 km GP track was opened in 1984, in order to host competitive racing in a safe environment.

 For enthusiasts still willing to ride the Green Hell of the Nordschleife, timed contests were offered as the Seriensport Zuverlässigkeitsfahrten (Zuvi, reliability runs), which contained a single lap time trial run from standing start, thus eliminating at least the danger of riders colliding when racing for position.
 Also, street legal bikes and tyres were required to keep costs and speed down.